CoBUG/SlideShows/OpenSSH.markdown

 ```
 ssh-keygen -t rsa -b 2048 -C "LabelofYouChoosing"
 ```
 	Pick a good lable, as it will identify your key to others.

 3. It will ask for a place to save it.
 The default is fine.
 4. Leave the passphrase empty.

+---

+### Passwords are lame cont.

 5. There should now be an id_rsa and a id_rsa.pub file.
 6. Append id_rsa.pub to the end of the authorized_keys file on the machine you want to ssh to.
 You can give out id_rsa.pub to any machine you want to log into using a key.
     * **Never** give out the id_rsa.
 That's your private key!